wp-plugins/stops-core-theme-and-plugin-updates/readme.txt

 == Screenshots ==
-1. Before Dashboard
+1. Before View in Dashboard
-2. After Dashboard
+2. After View in Dashboard

 == Installation ==